 Feasibility Phase of the West London Orbital

 The study completed by Transport for London in conjunction with Mott MacDonald and West London Alliance checked for an array of aspects.
-These included the feasibility design options, transport modelling cost estimates.
-Alongside this was the economic assessment and the technical work with the Network rail to assess the impacts the project will have on surrounding infrastructure.
+These included the feasibility design options and transport modelling cost estimates.
+Alongside this was the economic assessment and the technical work.
+Network Rail assessed the impacts the project will have on surrounding infrastructure.

 Design Phase